Walter White (Breaking Bad): Critical reception

 Similarly, Scott Meslow wrote in The Atlantic that Walter's capacity for villainy was present well before the series even began, and that cancer was only the catalyst, stating that "all the elements that have since turned him into a monster were already in place."
 Emma Rosenblum of New York magazine said Cranston "pulls off the unassuming White with flawless subtlety: a waxy pallor, a slump of the shoulders, and a sense of doom that is palpable".
 The Hollywood Reporter writer Tim Goodman praised as courageous Vince Gilligan's decision to transform Walter White into an unsympathetic character: "You don't take your main character and make him unlikable.
 You just don't.
 Nobody does that.
 Nobody has ever really done that to this extent."
 Robert Bianco of USA Today called Walter "one of the greatest dramatic creations ever to grace our TV screens".
 In 2011, The New York Times named Cranston as one of the "eight actors who turn television into art".
 Following the show's conclusion, the actor Anthony Hopkins wrote a fan letter to Cranston, in which he praised the show and called Cranston's performance as Walter the best acting he had ever seen.

+In 2018, Paul MacInnes of The Guardian wrote: "Despite all the Heisenberg T-shirts and mugs, Walter White didn't endure because of his villainy.
+If you were still on his side as he died, it was because of the humanity that poked out despite itself.
+In other words, it wasn't gunning down a load of white supremacists that made him cool, but being unwilling to shoot his long-suffering accomplice Jesse in the aftermath."